blockchainamm/prometheus_scale_synth/README.md

 466.1638\
 523.2511

-The frequencies in Hz of descending notes for C4 in the prometheus scale\
+The frequencies in Hz of descending notes for C4 as root note in the prometheus scale\
 523.2511\
 466.1638\
 440.0\